Treegraph chart

 Algorithms

 Algorithms decide the positioning of the points.
-Currently there is one algorithm available, which is the Walker algorithm for calculating the nodes position in the tree graph.
+Currently there is one algorithm available, which is the Walker algorithm for calculating the nodes' positions in the tree graph.

 API options